 Using the results from WP1–3, it will be possible to create self-consistent models of Mars' interior, including temperature and composition, but also allowing more detailed forward-modelling informed by geochemical data.
 This work package seeks to build a large set of potential models, and analyse the trade-offs and uncertainties in parameters of interest in terms of InSight observables (e.g. P-S differential times, receiver functions).

+Be very clear that you're exploring seismic diagnostics for the full range of plausible internal compositions.
+Make more specific as sounds a bit vauge.

 The strategy of the work package will be to simplify models of Mars into a few key parameters (e.g. lithospheric thickness, mantle potential temperature, Rayleigh number), create synthetic data (using TauP, SpecFem), and compare the seismograms generated to identify diagnostic waveform properties and parameter trade-offs.
 This study will enable rapid interrogation of data when it arrives from InSight.
 It will also reveal sources of uncertainty that might otherwise be missed.